libreswan/libreswan/testing/web/README.md

 From time to time the test results are seen to decay.
 The symptom is an increasing number of test failures with a result of "unresolved" and an error of "output-missing".
-The error occures because one or more test domains fail to start in a timely manner (the test runner gives up after two minutes), hence, while the test is processed there is never any output.
+The error occurs because one or more test domains fail to start in a timely manner (the test runner gives up after two minutes), hence, while the test is processed there is never any output.